Shopify Marketplace Kit overview

 Shopify approves your channel app.

-Merchants install your channel app using OAuth and are granted data access.
+Merchants install your channel app using the OAuth grant screen and are granted data access.

 Your channel app creates and saves access tokens and registers required webhooks.